usnistgov/FIPS201/_FIPS201/authentication.md

  If the symmetric card authentication key is present, it **SHALL** be used for PIV cardholder authentication using the following
 steps:

-- The CHUID or another data element[^expired2] is read from the card.
-The signature of the CHUID or another data element is verified to ensure that the card has not expired and that the card comes from a trusted source.
+- The CHUID or another data element[^expired2] is read from the card and is checked to ensure that the card has not expired.
 - The digital signature on the data element is checked to ensure that it was signed by a trusted source and is unaltered.
 - The reader issues a challenge string to the card and requests a response.